-- increased access to language acquisition and opportunities for usage; supported corpus development; and raised status of the language; thereby contributing to the National Gaelic Language Plan (NGLP) 2018-2023 (Ref SMO Strategic Objective 1) - 2. delivering excellent research and knowledge transfer to support Gaelic language and culture (Ref SMO Strategic Objective 2) - 3. having enabled more people to access Gaelic culture, enhanced its development across a wide spectrum of artistic activity and fostered a philosophy of innovation and enterprise leading to increased creativity in Gaelic-related culture in Scotland and internationally through the implementation of our arts strategy (Ref SMO Strategic Objective 3) - 4. fostering education, culture, and economic and community activity, having implemented a major part of the Kilbeg development (Ref SMO Strategic Objective 4) - 5. developing a thriving local, and a wider Gaelic economy, based on delivery of skills development, business creation, employer engagement and creating value from knowledge exchange, demonstrated locally by increased income, jobs created and sustained and other economic KPIs; regionally by collaborative working with UHI partners in delivery of Gaelic and Related Studies and through the UHI Gaelic Committee and the UHI Gaelic Plan; and nationally by collaborative working with other institutions.
+- 1. increased access to language acquisition and opportunities for usage; supported corpus development; and raised status of the language; thereby contributing to the National Gaelic Language Plan (NGLP) 2018-2023 (Ref SMO Strategic Objective 1) - 2. delivering excellent research and knowledge transfer to support Gaelic language and culture (Ref SMO Strategic Objective 2) - 3. having enabled more people to access Gaelic culture, enhanced its development across a wide spectrum of artistic activity and fostered a philosophy of innovation and enterprise leading to increased creativity in Gaelic-related culture in Scotland and internationally through the implementation of our arts strategy (Ref SMO Strategic Objective 3) - 4. fostering education, culture, and economic and community activity, having implemented a major part of the Kilbeg development (Ref SMO Strategic Objective 4) - developing a thriving local, and a wider Gaelic economy, based on delivery of skills development, business creation, employer engagement and creating value from knowledge exchange, demonstrated locally by increased income, jobs created and sustained and other economic KPIs; regionally by collaborative working with UHI partners; and nationally by collaborative working with other institutions.
 (Ref SMO Strategic Objective 5).

-Priority Outputs to be delivered in AY 2020/21
+Priority Outputs to be delivered in AY 2021/22